Miczigun/Client-info-storage/README.md

 # my-first-django-project
-Simple django project storage the data about clinets
+Simple django project storage the data about clients

 Plugins to install:\
 pip install crispy-bootstrap5\